LLNL/ATS/docs/source/ats.rst

    .. attribute:: waitUntil

       A list of serial numbers of tests this one must wait for.

+   .. attribute:: nosrun

+      Boolean value, runs the code without srun when ``True``.
+This can also be used to circumvent the login node check so that a test can be run on a login node.
+When used it will be up to the test to get an allocation if needed.

    .. method:: set (status, message)